Minnesota's 2nd congressional district

 The 2nd district is also home to two private liberal arts colleges: St. Olaf and Carleton, both in Northfield.
 Shakopee is home to Minnesota's largest amusement park, Valleyfair, as well as Canterbury Park.

-Two of Minnesota's oldest cities, Hastings and Red Wing are in the district.
-The district hosts heritage festivals and town celebrations, such as Kolacky days in Montgomery, the Pine Island Cheese festival, and Shakopee Derby Days.

 Minnesota's 2nd congressional district is currently represented by Democrat Angie Craig, who defeated incumbent Republican Jason Lewis in the 2018 election.
 The district is considered to be highly competitive.
+Between 2000 and 2020, the district was a presidential bellwether, voting for the winner each time.
+This trend was broken in 2024, when the district favored Kamala Harris over winner Donald Trump.